-4.2.1.
+4.2.2.
 Databases

-openSF has the ability of working with multiple repositories.
-This implies that users can create different databases, so that all of them are independent and do not share any table.
+Within each workspace, openSF has the ability of working with multiple repositories.
+This implies that users can create different databases, so that all of them are independent.
 Users can work with different input data by selecting only the corresponding database in the repository.
-If the user changes input data, only the database that is loaded in that moment is modified, as all databases are independent.
+If the user changes e.g. the modules that make up a simulation, only the database that is loaded in that moment is modified, as all databases are independent.
 Thus, openSF can hold more than one database in one single instance.